dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 <div style="float: right;margin:0px 0px 0px 0px;"><img src="/images/seds.jpg" /> </div>

-###Thwaites Water in the Context of Paleo Ice Streams
+###Thwaites Glacier Subglacial Water and Sediments in the Context of Paleo Ice Streams

-Thwaites Glacier is one of the largest and most rapidly changing glaciers on earth.
-It is grounded on the landward sloping

-a

-a

-a
+The relect remains of paleo ice stream imaged by ship-borne multi-beam bathymetry reflect the configurations and mechanisms associated with past ice sheet retreat and collapse events.
+Many of these

 ---